Self-Portrait (Dürer, Munich): Iconography

-Dürer deliberately portrays himself in a manner that invokes depictions of Christ.
-Dürer likely believed that any Christian could be portrayed as imitating Christ.
+Dürer seems to portray himself in a manner that invokes depictions of Christ.
 The Latin inscription, composed by Celtes' personal secretary, translates as: "I, Albrecht Dürer of Nuremberg portrayed myself in appropriate [or everlasting] colours aged twenty-eight years".
 A further interpretation holds that the work is an acknowledgement that his artistic talents are God-given.
-Art historian Joseph Koerner wrote that "to seeing the frontal likeness and inward curved left hand as echoes of, respectively, the "A" and nestled "D" of the monogram featured at the right ... nothing we see in a Dürer is not Dürer's, monogram or not."
+The art historian Joseph Koerner wrote that "to seeing the frontal likeness and inward curved left hand as echoes of, respectively, the "A" and nestled "D" of the monogram featured at the right ... nothing we see in a Dürer is not Dürer's, monogram or not."

 Late Northern medieval painting often portrayed Christ looking directly at the viewer, especially when shown as Salvator Mundi.
 Typically he was shown with a short beard, moustache and brown parted hair.
 Dürer has rendered himself in this manner, and gives himself brown hair, despite his other self-portraits showing his hair as reddish-blond.
 The painting so closely follows the conventions of late medieval religious art that it was used as the basis for depictions of Christ in a woodcut by Sebald Beham of c.
 1520.
 This was perhaps intended to be passed off as a print by Dürer from the start, and in later printings bears a very large Dürer monogram, though this appears to have been added to the block several decades later; it was accepted by most experts as a Dürer until the 19th century.
 In the next century, the face was used for Christ again, in a Christ and the Woman Taken in Adultery of 1637 by Johann Georg Vischer.

-Dürer presents himself in similar poses and expressions in both his 1498 Christ as Man of Sorrows and 1503 charcoal drawing Head of the Dead Christ.
-Both are believed to be self-portraits, although they are not named as such.
-However, artist historians believe that since they bear remarkable similarities to his known self-portraits – including prominent eyes, a narrow mouth with a full upper lip, and the shape of both the nose and indent between lip and nose – that Dürer intended to represent himself in these works.
+Dürer showed himself in similar poses and expressions in both his 1498 Christ as Man of Sorrows and 1503 charcoal drawing Head of the Dead Christ.
+Although they are not to be self-portraits, they are not named as such, artist historians believe that since they bear remarkable similarities to his known self-portraits—including prominent eyes, a narrow mouth with a full upper lip, and the shape of both the nose and indent between lip and nose —that Dürer intended to represent himself.